MSc: 12 months full time; 60 months maximum part time

 Find out more detailed information about the programme modules

-A minimum of a second-class Honours degree, or equivalent, in a relevant subject such as geography, planning, surveying, business, economics, social policy, politics, product design, industrial management, environmental management, physical or Earth sciences.
+A lower-second-class Honours degree, or international equivalent, in a relevant subject such as geography, planning, surveying, business, economics, social policy, politics, product design, industrial management, environmental management, physical or earth sciences.
+We will also consider applicants on an individual basis with lower or non-standard qualifications who have significant, relevant industry experience.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.